AriFordsham/GHCWiki/building/prerequisites.md

 <td>
 Required for [running the testsuite](building/running-tests).
 Version 2.5.2 or later is preferred, because you'll get support for running the testsuite in parallel.
+Stay away from 3.0 and later for now.
 </td></tr></table>

 <table><tr><th>[ libedit](http://www.thrysoee.dk/editline/)</th>